lucky-media/guidelines/pages/frontend/react.md

 export default Button
 ```

-`cls` is a function that trims the whitespace and renders the classes nicely.
-Here its the code of the function:
+With the `cls` function, class rendering becomes a breeze while keeping the whitespace tidy.
+Here's the code for this handy function:

 ```javascript
 export const cls = (input) =>